J-1 Exchange Visitor

 Amendment - Date Change (prior to scholar arrival at UCSD)

-Department can submit date amendments by updating the relative date fields in ISD.
-Detailed instructions are included in the Department amendment ISD instructions page under the section "Amendment - Date Change (prior to scholar arrival at UCSD)."
+Department can submit date amendments by updating the relative date fields in iServices.
+Detailed instructions are included in the Department amendment iServices instructions page.

 Amendment After Scholar Arrival to U.S. (Not a Date Amendment)

-All changes in site of activity, funding amounts or sources, and/or significant changes in job duties, must be reported to the International Faculty & Scholars Office through ISD.
+All changes in site of activity, funding amounts or sources, and/or significant changes in job duties, must be reported to the International Faculty & Scholars Office through iServices.

-Detailed instructions are included in the Department amendment ISD instructions page under the section "Amendment After Scholar Arrival to U.S. (Not a Date Amendment)."
+Detailed instructions are included in the Department amendment iServices instructions page.

 Please note: No recharge fee or request form is required.